tmonk/stata-workbench/README.md

 <img style="margin: auto; text-align: center;" src="https://raw.githubusercontent.com/tmonk/stata-workbench/refs/heads/main/img/icon.png" width="200">

-A VS Code / Cursor / Antigravity / Windsurf extension that allows Stata code to be run directly from the editor.
+A VS Code compatible extension (Cursor, Windsurf, Antigravity etc.) that runs Stata directly from your editor that allows Stata code to be run directly from the editor.
 Enables AI agents to directly interact with Stata, powered by [mcp-stata](https://github.com/tmonk/mcp-stata).

 Built by [Thomas Monk](https://tdmonk.com), London School of Economics.

+## Why use this?

+**Run Stata without leaving your editor.** Execute code, see output, and view graphs - all within VS Code.
+No switching windows, no copying and pasting between your do-file editor and an AI chat.

+**For solo work**: A modern IDE for Stata—autocomplete, syntax highlighting, multiple cursors, and an AI assistant that can run commands, inspect your variables, and debug errors directly.

+**For collaboration**: Co-authors work in the same environment they use for other code.
+Shared editor settings, consistent formatting, and AI assistants that understand your project structure.

+**For teaching**: Students learn Stata with the same tools they'll use for everything else - inline errors, an integrated terminal, and an AI that can explain what went wrong.

 ## Installation